-- AG83.
+- AG84.
 Concessionary loans are granted to or received by an entity at below market terms.
-Examples of concessionary loans granted by entities include loans to developing countries, small farms, student loans granted to qualifying students for tertiary education and housing loans granted to low income families.
-Entities may receive concessionary loans, for example, from development agencies and other government entities. - AG84.
+Examples of concessionary loans granted by entities include loans to developing countries, small farms, student loans granted to qualifying students for university or college education and housing loans granted to low income families.
+Entities may receive concessionary loans, for example, from development agencies and other government entities. - AG85.
 The granting or receiving of a concessionary loan is distinguished from the waiver of debt owing to or by an entity.
-This distinction is important because it affects whether the below market conditions are considered in the initial recognition or measurement of the loan rather than as part of the subsequent measurement or derecognition. - AG85.
+This distinction is important because it affects whether the below market conditions are considered in the initial recognition or measurement of the loan rather than as part of the subsequent measurement or derecognition.

+- AG86.
 The intention of a concessionary loan at the outset is to provide or receive resources at below market terms.
 A waiver of debt results from loans initially granted or received at market related terms where the intention of either party to the loan has changed subsequent to its initial issue or receipt.
 For example, a government may lend money to a not-for-profit entity with the intention that the loan be repaid in full on market terms.
 However, the government may subsequently write-off part of the loan.
 This is not a concessionary loan as the intention of the loan at the outset was to provide credit to an entity at market related rates.
-An entity would treat the subsequent write-off of the loan as a waiver of debt and apply the derecognition requirements of IPSAS XX (ED 38). - AG86.
+An entity would treat the subsequent write-off of the loan as a waiver of debt and apply the derecognition requirements of IPSAS 29. - AG87.
 As concessionary loans are granted or received at below market terms, the transaction price on initial recognition of the loan may not be its fair value.
-At initial recognition, an entity therefore analyzes the substance of the loan granted or received into its component parts, and accounts for those components using the principles in paragraphs AG87 and AG88 below. - AG87.
-An entity firstly assesses whether the substance of the concessionary loan is in fact a loan, rather than a grant or contribution from owners, by applying the principles in ED37 and paragraphs 42 to 58 of IPSAS 23.
-If an entity has determined that the transaction is a loan, it assesses whether the transaction price represents the fair value of the loan on initial recognition.
-An entity determines the fair value of the loan by using the principles in AG100 to AG114.
+At initial recognition, an entity therefore analyzes the substance of the loan granted or received into its component parts, and accounts for those components using the principles in paragraphs AG88 and AG89 below. - AG88.
+An entity firstly assesses whether the substance of the concessionary loan is in fact a loan, a grant, a contribution from owners or a combination thereof, by applying the principles in IPSAS 28 and paragraphs 42-58 of IPSAS 23.
+If an entity has determined that the transaction, or part of the transaction, is a loan, it assesses whether the transaction price represents the fair value of the loan on initial recognition.
+An entity determines the fair value of the loan by using the principles in AG101-AG115.
 Where an entity cannot determine fair value by reference to an active market, it uses a valuation technique.
-Fair value using a valuation technique would be determined by discounting all future cash receipts using a market related rate of interest for a similar loan (see AG81).

-- AG88.
-Any difference between the fair value of the loan and the transaction price (the loan proceeds) is treated as follows: - (a) Where the loan is received by an entity, the difference is accounted for in accordance with IPSAS 23. - (b) Where the loan is granted by an entity, the difference is treated as an expense in surplus or deficit at initial recognition.
+Fair value using a valuation technique could be determined by discounting all future cash receipts using a market related rate of interest for a similar loan (see AG82). - AG89.
+Any difference between the fair value of the loan and the transaction price (the loan proceeds) is treated as follows: - (a) Where the loan is received by an entity, the difference is accounted for in accordance with IPSAS 23. - (b) Where the loan is granted by an entity, the difference is treated as an expense in surplus or deficit at initial recognition, except where the loan is a transaction with owners, in their capacity as owners.
+Where the loan is a transaction with owners in their capacity as owners, for example, where a controlling entity provides a concessionary loan to a controlled entity, the difference may represent a capital contribution, i.e., an investment in an entity, rather than an expense.

-Illustrative examples are provided in paragraph IG54 of IPSAS 23 as well as paragraphs IE37 to IE39 accompanying this Standard.
+Illustrative Examples are provided in paragraph IG54 of IPSAS 23 as well as paragraphs IE40 to IE41 accompanying this Standard.